-The mission of the Creation Care Task Force is to be a sustainable and inclusive network of Episcopalians in the Diocese of Virginia committed to faithfully uplifting, stewarding and protecting God’s Creation.
+The mission of the Creation Care Committee is to be a sustainable and inclusive network of Episcopalians in the Diocese of Virginia committed to faithfully uplifting, stewarding and protecting God’s Creation.

-The Task Force successfully presented R-6: Declaration of Climate Emergency, Commitment to Net-Zero Greenhouse Gas Emissions by 2045, and adoption of Episcopal Covenant for the Care of Creation to the 227th Convention in November 2021, which was passed by Convention.
+The Committee successfully presented R-6: Declaration of Climate Emergency, Commitment to Net-Zero Greenhouse Gas Emissions by 2045, and adoption of Episcopal Covenant for the Care of Creation to the 227th Convention in November 2021, which was passed by Convention.

-The Creation Care Task Force has working groups focused on three key areas of ministry: Gardening, NetZero greenhouse gas emissions, and Eco-Grief.
+The Creation Care Committee has working groups focused on three key areas of ministry: Gardening, NetZero greenhouse gas emissions, and Spiritual Resilience.
 Click here to learn more.

 Questions?
-Contact Stacey Remick-Simkins, Task Force Chair, at DOVA.CCTF@gmail.com.
+Contact Stacey Remick-Simkins, Committee Chair, at DOVA.CCTF@gmail.com.

 Stacey Remick-Simkins, Chair

 Stacey Remick-Simkins has worked at George Mason University for 25 years as a program coordinator and a long-time community activist within the university.
-She helped form and has continued to serve on the Staff Senate, served on the board of the Virginia Governmental Employees Association from 2012-2019 and now is serving on the George Mason University College of Humanities and Social Sciences Inclusive Excellence Advisory Council.
-She is a certified Master Naturalist with the Fairfax Virginia Chapter involved with such projects as the Frogwatch, Bluebird nest box monitoring projects throughout the state, completing photographic portfolios of habitat restoration projects for various organizations, serves as a Nature Conservancy Preserve Steward for Fraser Preserve in Great Falls and Voorhees Preserve outside of King George, Virginia.
-She serves as a member of the Vestry and Creation Care Ministry team at St. Peter's in the Woods, Fairfax Station, which is an Audubon Sanctuary.
+She co-founded the Staff Senate, served on the board of the Virginia Governmental Employees Association from 2012-2019 and now is serving on the George Mason University College of Humanities and Social Sciences Inclusive Excellence Advisory Council.
+She is a certified Master Naturalist with the Fairfax County chapter involved with such projects as the Frogwatch, Bluebird nest box monitoring statewide, completing photographic portfolios of habitat restoration projects for various organizations, has served as a Nature Conservancy Preserve Steward for Fraser Preserve in Great Falls and Voorhees Preserve outside of King George, Virginia.
+She also serves on the board of the Northern Virginia Audubon Society Chapter as Community Engagement Committee chair.
+She serves as a member of the Vestry and Creation Care Ministry team at St. Peter's in the Woods, Fairfax Station.

 The Rev. Mary Kay Brown